ofcyln/frontmen-assignment/README.md

 Live demo:  https://frontmen-chuck-norris-jokes.firebaseapp.com/

 To see website in action please `activate unsafe scripts` from the `address bar` -it gives warning because the API serves from HTTP protocol

+* Test username is `admin` or `niek.heezemans@frontmen.nl`
+* Test password is `xyzaabb`

+Login control made with mock backend server interceptor.
+Interceptor simulates backend server response when POST request made through `login` url.
+It returns with a login response which includes `token`.

 ### Using the project with Stackblitz